aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <p>By storing the interface for
 <span class="highlight"><code><span class="nc">Foo</span><span class="o">#</span><span class="nc">Bar</span></code></span>
-in a file named &ldquo;foo-bar.cmi&rdquo; the compiler can continue to simply look-up modules in its search path.</p>
+in a file named “foo-bar.cmi” the compiler can continue to simply look-up modules in its search path.</p>

-<p>Note that &ldquo;-&ldquo; is an illegal character in module names so there is no risk of
+<p>Note that “-“ is an illegal character in module names so there is no risk of
 <span class="highlight"><code><span class="nc">Foo</span><span class="o">#</span><span class="nc">Bar</span></code></span>
 being confused with a module called
 <span class="highlight"><code><span class="nc">Foo-bar</span></code></span>.</p>